jgrouleau/openphone-insight-squad/SiteVision.md

-# OpenPhone Insights Squad - Strategic Vision
+# OpenPhone: Empowering Customers with Communication Insights

 ## Site Overview
-This site presents a strategic analysis and implementation plan for OpenPhone's Insights Squad initiative.
-It demonstrates a data-driven approach to enhancing OpenPhone's platform through AI integration and advanced analytics, showcasing how we can transform customer data into actionable insights that drive business growth.
+This site presents a strategic vision for how OpenPhone can empower its customers to derive valuable insights from their communication data.
+By leveraging AI and intuitive analytics tools, we can transform raw interactions into actionable intelligence, helping businesses understand their customers better, optimize their communication strategies, and drive growth.

 ## Target Audience
 - OpenPhone leadership team